Heroes of Hollywood

 The 2012 Heroes of Hollywood luncheon was held on June 7, 2012 with a reception at 12 Noon followed by Awards program from 12:30 to 2:30 p.m. at the Taglyan Cultural Complex, 1201 Vine St., Hollywood.

-The Hollywood Chamber Community Foundation Chairman Marty Shelton and event co-chairs Sarah MacPherson of Hollywood Property Owners Alliance and Carole Sarian of The CrisCom Company are pleased to announce the following outstanding 2012 Heroes of Hollywood honorees: Dr. Kwang Yul Cha of Hollywood Presbyterian Medical Center; Laurie Goldman of GO!
+The Hollywood Chamber Community Foundation Chairman Marty Shelton and event co-chairs Sarah MacPherson of Hollywood Property Owners Alliance and Carole Sarian of The CrisCom Company honored the following outstanding 2012 Heroes of Hollywood honorees: Dr. Kwang Yul Cha of Hollywood Presbyterian Medical Center; Laurie Goldman of GO!
 Goldman Organization; The Sundher Family of the Hollywood Wax Museum; Albert Sweet of Occidental Entertainment Group Holdings, Inc.; Officer Michael Ayala, Michael Coogle, Kevin Cotter, George Islas, Detective Craig Marquez, Sgt.
 Dave McCall, Sgt.
-Solomon Patton and Officer Leonard Sterling; Hugh Hefner will be awarded with the Hollywood Distinguished Service Award in Memory of Johnny Grant.
+Solomon Patton and Officer Leonard Sterling; Hugh Hefner was awarded with the Hollywood Distinguished Service Award in Memory of Johnny Grant.

 Heroes of Hollywood Awards honor both male and female individuals, businesses and organizations, as well.
 The awards ceremony serves as one of two major fundraisers for the Hollywood Chamber of Commerce Community Foundation, a non-profit organization dedicated to improving the lives of Hollywood community members.
 All funds raised from this luncheon will be awarded in the form of grants to local charitable organizations.
 “Heroes of Hollywood” Awards Committee is comprised of members of the Hollywood Chamber who are volunteers and have proven to be community leaders themselves.